 "Last year's festival was my absolute favorite week I've experienced at Brandeis.
 Every single event I went to or participated in left my mind and soul empowered and enriched, and I still feel the power of these events months later.
 I finally felt like I was a part of a larger, impassioned Brandeis community.” -Regina Roberg, '17

 A Weeklong "Festival of Social Justice"

-A welcome message from our organizers.
+Read a welcome message from our organizers.

-Tuesday, February 3, 2015 at 7:30 PM
+Tuesday, February 3, 2015, 7:30-9:00 PM

 As a young graduate from Harvard Law School, Alan Khazei co-founded City Year, which now operates in 20 U.S. cities and Johannesburg and London, and served as the model for the AmeriCorps program.
 Khazei is currently the CEO of Be The Change, an organization he started to do collective impact work.
-Khazei has been a candidate for the U.S. Senate in Massachusetts, and teaches a course on social entrepreneurship in the Spring at Harvard’s Kennedy School of Government.
+Khazei has been a candidate for the U.S. Senate in Massachusetts, and teaches a course on social entrepreneurship in the spring at Harvard’s Kennedy School of Government.